 Building the Pool House

-The house for Barbara's Endless Pool is "a completely new building that I sketched out.
+The house for Barbara's Elite pool is "a completely new building that I sketched out.
 I did it by hand, to scale, and then I found a builder and said, 'This is what I want.'"

 Her plan was to replace her old garage with "one big building with the pool and the garage."
 For the pool section, "I wanted about 10 feet on all four sides, and I wanted tall ceilings, vaulted.
 I wanted it to be spacious.
 I didn't want it to feel cramped.
 I wanted it to be my little vacation getaway spot."

 Construction, she estimates, "should've taken about 4 or 5 months" at most.
 However, "there's so much construction going on in Tennessee, so finding workers proved to be difficult.
 Oh gosh, it's booming down here!"

 Another delay came when the city required them to redraw the plans, moving the garage/pool house from right next to the main house to further into the yard.
 "It actually worked out better," she now feels.
 The move dictated a welcome new driveway for pool house, and still, "It's right there, maybe 30 feet away.
 I just walk over."

 Decorating the Pool House